This page was updated on 09 January 2023. To view changes, please see page updates

 Using cultural identity development to overcome emotional and psychological pain

-Providing the young person with positive role models and cultural information from community elders or Cultural Practice Advisors.
-Allow young people to develop a spiritual connection to country and culture through the development of a cultural support plan that is structured in partnership with Cultural Practice Advisors, family members and/or IP.
+Providing the young person with positive role models and cultural information from community elders or cultural practice advisors.
+Allow young people to develop a spiritual connection to country and culture through the development of a cultural support plan that is structured in partnership with cultural practice advisors, family members and/or an independent person.
 This can assist them in forming a positive cultural identity as a source of strength.

 Version historyBack to top